-Self tanner lotions, wipe on tanning cloths and spray on tans from a can or salon can make you look sun-kissed and healthy.
-But none of these look so great on your clothes, towels and sheets.
-Learn how to remove self tanner stains.
+Self-tanner lotions, wipe on tanning cloths, and spray on tans from a can or salon can make you look sun-kissed and healthy.
+But they don't look so great on your clothes, towels, and sheets.

-How to Remove Self Tanner Stains from Washable Clothes And Fabrics
+Remove Self-Tanner Stains from Washable Clothes And Fabrics

-Self tanning formulas are a combination stain of dye and oil.
-Combination stains like ballpoint ink, crayon, gravy and makeup contain both an oily/waxy component and a dye/pigment component.
+Self-tanning formulas are a combination stain of dye and oil.
 Start by removing the oily portion first and then tackle the dye stain.
-Take your time and most will come out with some effort.
+Take your time and the stain usually comes out with some effort.

 It is important to treat the stained fabric as soon as possible.
 The longer the tanner remains on the fabric, the more difficult it is to remove.
 Even if you suspect that some of the tanner has gotten on fabric, begin treatment immediately.
 Don't wait for the color to appear.

-Gently rub the soapy solution into the stain.
 Rinse well with cold water.
-Immediately wash as usual in cold or warm water using a heavy duty detergent (Wisk or Persil are rated as the best brands) that contains stain lifting enzymes.
+Immediately wash as usual in cold or warm water using a heavy duty detergent (Tide or Persil are rated as the best brands) that contains stain-lifting enzymes.
 Check the stained area before placing the fabric in a dryer.
 If the stain remains, move to the next steps to remove the dye.

-If the stain is older or remains after the first treatment, mix a solution of oxygen-based bleach (OxiClean, Clorox 2, Country Save Bleach, or Purex 2 Color Safe Bleach are brand names) and cool water.
+If the stain is older or remains after the first treatment, mix a solution of oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) and cool water.
 Follow the package directions as to how much product per gallon of water.
 Completely submerge the garment and allow it to soak for at least eight hours.
 Check the stain.
 If it is gone, wash as usual.
 If it remains, mix a fresh solution and repeat.
 It may take several soakings to remove the stain but it should come out.

 Finally, if the stain remains, try rubbing pure vegetable glycerin into the stain.
 The glycerin can help break down the stain.
 Then, repeat the dish detergent and peroxide steps.

 Do not place the garment in a dryer or hang in the sun until all stains are removed.
-High heat can permanently set the stains.
+High heat can permanently set self tanner stains.

-Since most carpet can't be tossed in the washer, start by removing as much of the solid tanner lotion as possible.
-Use a dull knife or spoon or the edge of a credit card to lift any lotion solids directly up from the fibers.
-Don't rub or attempt to wipe away the lotion!
+Start by removing as much of the tanner as possible.
+Use a dull knife, spoon, or the edge of a credit card to lift any lotion solids directly up from the fibers.
+Don't rub or attempt to wipe away the lotion.
 That will only push the product deeper into the fabric fibers.

 Be sure to rinse the area because the soapy solution can attract additional soil.
 "Rinse" by dipping a clean sponge or cloth in cool water and blot the stained area well.
 Use white paper towels to absorb all the moisture.
 Allow the area to air dry away from direct heat and sunlight.

 If any colored stain remains, blot the stain with a solution of one tablespoon hydrogen peroxide mixed with one tablespoon water.
-This should only be used on light colored carpet because it can remove dye.
+This should only be used on a light-colored carpet because it can bleach darker dyes.
 If the carpet is brightly colored, use an oxygen bleach/water solution instead.
-(Oxygen bleach can not be used on wool carpet.)
+(Oxygen bleach cannot be used on wool carpet.)